ASinanSaglam/webng/docs/config.rst

    analyses:
       enabled: false
+      work-path: /home/USER/webng/testing/test/analysis # the folder to run the analysis under
       average:
          dimensions: null # you can limit the tool to the first N dimensions
          enabled: false # this needs to be set to true to run the analysis